getopenmono/monodocs/README.md

 ## Releasing new versions

-When you are satisfied with your local changes, simply commit to branch master, and the new version will be generated on Read The Docs.
+When you are satisfied with your local changes, commit to branch master.
+Then go to the [specific project page on Read The Docs](https://readthedocs.org/projects/mono-developer-documentation/) and build a new version.